zhengkyl/zhengkyl/README.md

 ## Hello there  (•◡•) /
 ![Image of Kyle](https://github.com/zhengkyl/zhengkyl/blob/master/spinsplash.gif)

-I'm studying both CS and Math, but I don't have a math god-complex.
+I'm studying both CS and Math, but I don't have a math god complex.

 I've worked with a lot of Javascript on the front-end and back-end.